panozzaj/vim-autocorrect/README.markdown

     iabbrev het the
     ...

-However, it is very time-consuming to create this list by hand.
-You also have to enter the correct capitalization, which is a pain.  ('teh->the' is not equal to 'Teh->The')
+However, it is time-consuming to create this list by hand.
+You also have to enter the correct capitalization, which is a pain. ('teh->the' will not work for 'Teh->The')

-It seems silly for everyone to create their own autocorrect file, so hopefully we can work together to make a sweet list.
 I found a nice list from Wikipedia and cleaned it up a bit as a basis, and incorporated the typo fixes from Vim Cream.
 I also added some words that I commonly misspelled or mistyped, and have taken additional contributions from users of the script.

 I'm sure there are some mistakes, or common mistakes that aren't in here yet, so if you find any, please contact me and I will gladly change things.
 There